terramar-labs/mobile-monkey/README.md

 * mobile-monkey will not patch handlers bound to `document`, `html`, or `body`.
 Binding mobile-monkey to these elements prevents the user from scrolling with their touchscreen.

+* mobile-monkey does not dispatch `click` when the original touch target is an `input` or `textarea`.
+  This is because by the time the click event has fired, the keyboard has appeared and the event x, y coordinates are no longer correct. **This will hopefully be solved in the future**

 * This is a monkey patch; a hack.
 Soon, Pointer events will be regularly consumable without [awkward polyfills][2] that require you to rewrite large portions of your site, and we can stop with this nonsense.